-Edwidge Danticat is the author of numerous books, including Brother, I'm Dying, which won the National Book Critics Circle Award and was a National Book Award finalist; Breath, Eyes, Memory, an Oprah Book Club selection; Krik?
+Edwidge Danticat is the author of numerous books, including Claire of the Sea Light, a New York Times notable book; Brother, I'm Dying, a National Book Critics Circle Award winner and National Book Award finalist; Breath, Eyes, Memory, an Oprah Book Club selection; Krik?
 Krak!, a National Book Award finalist; The Farming of Bones, an American Book Award winner; and The Dew Breaker, a PEN/Faulkner Award finalist and winner of the inaugural Story Prize.
-She lives in Miami with her husband and two daughters.
+The recipient of a MacArthur Fellowship, she has been published in The New Yorker, The New York Times, and elsewhere.
+She lives in Miami.

 1. The opening chapter of Claire of the Sea Light moves backward chronologically through each of Claire’s birthdays, ultimately returning to the present day of the narrative.
 How does this structure contribute to the book’s sense of time overall, and to its weaving of past and present as more characters are introduced?

 2. What does it mean that Albert Vincent is both the town of Ville Rose’s undertaker and its mayor?
 How are these dual roles reflected in his relationship with Claire Narcis, Nozias’s wife and Claire’s mother, when she works for him preparing bodies for burial?